kotauskas/fmt_adapter/README.md

                                       // and do something very random println!("The sign in uppercase hexadecimal is `0x{:X}`", sign);
 ```
 All adapters in the crate are generated from a list of traits using a build script.
-As such, no manual editing of the adaptor delarations and their `impl` blocks is possible.
-The generated files are listed in `.gitignore` — use [`cargo download`][cargo-dl] and build the crate if you want to explore the generated results, or simply take a look at the `build.rs` file.
+As such, **no manual editing** of the adaptor delarations and their `impl` blocks is possible.
+Use [`cargo download`][cargo-dl] and build the crate if you want to explore the generated results, or simply take a look at the `build.rs` file.

 The crate is `#![no_std]`, meaning that it works in a freestanding context and only depends on `core::fmt`, which requires a functional global allocator.